Study with us

 1. POPULAR CULTURE

 My PhD looked at the role of leisure in ancient Rome and was published as Leisure and Ancient Rome (Polity, 1995).
-I have recently published a book on the Games:
+I am currently editing a volume for Bloomsbury entitled A Cultural History of Leisure in Antiquity.
+I have also published a book on the Games:

 The Day Commodus Killed a Rhino: understanding the Roman games (Johns Hopkins University Press, 2014).